openstack-archive/kloudbuster/doc/source/usage.rst

 KloudBuster Web server running in any OpenStack cloud:

-1. Follow the steps :ref:`here <upload_kb_image>` to upload the KloudBuster image to the openstack cloud that will host your KloudBuster web server
+1. Follow the steps :ref:`here <upload_kb_image>` to upload the KloudBuster image to the OpenStack cloud that will host your KloudBuster web server

 .. note::
    This could be the same as the cloud under test or a different cloud.

-2. If necessary, and as for any VM-based web server application bringup, create and configure the Neutron router and network where the KloudBuster web server VM instance will be attached
+2. If necessary, and as for any VM-based web server application bring up, create and configure the Neutron router and network where the KloudBuster web server VM instance will be attached

 3. Create or reuse a security group which allows ingress TCP traffic on port 8080

-4. Launch an instance using the KloudBuster image，with the proper security group, and connect to the appropriate network.
+4. Launch an instance using the KloudBuster image with the proper security group, and connect to the appropriate network.
 Leave the Key Pair as blank, as we don't need the SSH access to this VM